dionarodrigues/diogorodrigues.dev/blog/2023-06-12-i-am-proud-to-be-a-transgender-it-developer.en.md

 **It's been a while since I met Sophie Alpert while watching the React documentary and then came across [her article about her coming out as a trans woman in the IT field](https://sophiebits.com/2017/08/26/hi-im-trans https://dionarodrigues.dev/blog/reactjs-behind-the-scenes).
 I was delighted with her words and since then I have wanted to do the same, and today is the day.** 😁

-## Diversity in IT area overview
+## Diversity in IT fiel overview

 The 2022 [CSS](https://2022.stateofcss.com/en-US/demographics/#gender) and [JS](https://2022.stateofjs.com/en-US/demographics/#gender) State Surveys show that more than half of the developers who participated in the survey are men.
 About 5% are women, 1% are non-binary/gender non-conforming, and the rest did not respond.

 Another [2022 development survey led by Stackoverflow](https://survey.stackoverflow.co/2022/#section-demographics-gender) shows that 92% (nearly 100%) of respondents are men.

-So, based on these two annual reports, we can have a big picture of gender in IT and, unsurprisingly, the **higher number of men in IT**.
+So, based on these two annual reports, we can have a big picture of gender in IT and, unsurprisingly, the **higher number of men in this field**.
 And these numbers also show that we still have a long way to go to change this scenario to have more diverse work environments, but I am happy to be part of this new time, where more and more people like me are showing themselves every day.
 And **I hope in the near future to see more and more LGBTQIA+ people taking part in these reports**.

 ## What’s gender anyway?